 After posting a YouTube video of his extreme body transformation, David Laid rose to fame.
-The video showed a 14-year-old David grow from 5 ft 7 and 98 lbs to 6 ft 2 and 190 lbs in just three years.
+In just three years, a 14-year-old David grew from 5 ft 7 and 98 lbs to 6 ft 2 and 190 lbs, so does this mean steroids can make you grow taller?

 His jaw-dropping development had people speculating about his steroid status.
 To uncover the truth, I looked back on the young bodybuilder's history and examined his physical attributes for any steroid signs.

 Read on to find out whether David Laid is natural or not.

 - David Laid isn't on steroids, but regular workouts, and the use of legal supplements have helped him attain his shredded body.